firepear/homefarm/docs/management.md

 ## Keeping the farm up to date

-Run `'farmctl os-update'`.
+Run `'farmctl update'`.
 This will:

 * Update Homefarm itself
 * Update the controller's Arch package mirror
-* Update packages and/or Ansible on the controller
 * Update packages on all compute nodes

 Since Arch is a rolling-release distro, it is recommended to do an